Solar-Eos/monoduality/README.md

-I do really stupid stuff with code.
+I do silly stuff with code.
 Specifically, with C#, Luau and Python.
 My GitHub is where I dump all my code-based projects on.
+Currently I am proficient with Lua, Luau and C#.

 Laugh at me for writing horrible code all you like.
 I laugh at myself too sometimes.